unraid/docs/docs/legacy/FAQ/The_parity_swap_procedure.md

 **Why would you want to do this?
 To replace a data drive with a larger one, that is even larger than the Parity drive.**

-* unRAID does not require a replacement drive to be the same size as the drive being replaced.
+* Unraid does not require a replacement drive to be the same size as the drive being replaced.
 The replacement drive CANNOT be smaller than the old drive, but it CAN be larger, much larger in fact.
 If the replacement drive is the same size or larger, UP TO the same